aiminy/Use-Linux/README.md

  Example: ack-grep "bcl2fastq*" ~/ 2>/dev/null

 Notes:

 Normally you wouldn't want to actually search EVERYTHING on the system.
 Linux uses file nodes for everything, so some "files" are not things you would want to search.
 For example /dev/sda is the physical block device for your first hard drive.
 You probably want to search the mounted file systems not the raw disk device.
 Also there is /dev/random which spits out random data every time you read it.
 Searching that doesn't make a lot of sense.
 The /proc file system is also problematic in your case.

 Don't search at root, only search the places that might be useful.
 Search /home or /usr or /etc separatly.
 The info you are looking for is likely of a specific type, so it's likely to be in a specific folder anyway.
 Configuration settings should be in /etc. Your personal data files should be in /home.
 Limiting search to a major area like this will greatly reduce your problems with recursive greps.

 Exclude problematic areas using --exclude-dir and a set of things you know you don't needlike this: grep -r --exclude-dir /proc --exclude-dir /dev --exclude-dir /tmp --exclude-dir /lost+found

 -I to exclude binary

-## list UUID
+## List UUID

 ls -l /dev/disk/by-uuid/

 ## Kill all background jobs

 kill -9 $(jobs -p)

 ## Run job interactively on pegasus

 bsub -P bbc -Is -q interactive bash

 ## Find Select_DE_gene_basd_on_Feature in R code

 ack-grep Select_DE_gene_basd_on_Feature ~/GOSJ/R/*.R

 ## Find the file with .tiff extension

 find /media/H_driver/ -name  "*.tiff" 2>/dev/null

-## find empty directory and delete them
+## Find empty directory and delete them

 find /media/H_driver/PJ/Results -depth -type d -empty -delete

-## find empty directory
+## Find empty directory

 find /media/H_driver/PJ/Results -depth -type d -empty

 ## Setup path for R installation(add the following settings to $HOME/.bashrc, then source $HOME/.bashrc)